MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.
 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)
+3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.
-3. In the left pane, click **sharing**.
+4. In the left pane, click **sharing**.
-4. Under **Additional settings**, add the domain that you want to share with to the list of allowed domains.
+5. Under **Advanced settings for external sharing**, add the domain that you want to share with to the list of allowed domains.
 Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
-5. Click **OK**.
+6. Click **OK**.

 Try sharing again.